Holden Ute: VU

+The range received a minor refresh with the VU series II, releasing alongside the VX Series II.

 In October 2001 The VU Ute came out in a special edition "SS Fifty" (pictured right) to mark the 50th anniversary.

 This model has only 500 units produced.
 Every SS 50 was identical in terms of color schemes, all 500 units were released with a black exterior and a partial leather interior that contained plenty of "hyper yellow" accents.

 Other items that made the SS 50 different were the chrome sports bar on the back, unique black-and-yellow engine cover, a leather-wrapped steering wheel, handbrake cover and gear knob as well as a color-coded instrument cluster to match the leather bolsters on the sports seats.

-The VU's were superseded by the VY range in September 2002.
+The VU's were superseded by the VY range in May 2003.

 VY

-The Ute range received its first major facelift in the form of the 2002 VY range.
+The Ute range received its first major facelift in 2003 to the form of the VY range.
 VY Ute's received the same upgrades as the sedan/wagon range, which involved a new, sharper-designed nose, and more European-styled interior.
 The same three specification models were carried over for the VY, and picked up the same upgraded equipment lists as the VY sedans.